Roseville Quilters Guild, PO Box 513, Roseville CA 95678

 Each year we sponsor a tea, both as a fundraiser and as a social event.
 We have wonderful food, entertainment, and raffle baskets.
 See our Gallery page for some photos from a previous Victorian Tea.
-Our next Tea is scheduled for Saturday, June 24, 2017, 1pm, Creekside Church Events Center.
+Our next Tea is scheduled for Saturday, February 10, 2018, 1pm, Creekside Church.
+See pictures from 2017

 Participating members submit a list of 10 UFOs (unfinished projects), in any order.
 A number is drawn, which represents the number on each participant’s list that she is challenged to finish by the deadline, which is usually 2 months away.
 Those completing their UFO by the deadline are eligible for prizes.